 - Quantitative Reasoning — Measures problem-solving ability using basic concepts of arithmetic, algebra, geometry and data analysis.

 - Analytical Writing — Measures critical thinking and analytical writing skills, specifically your ability to articulate and support complex ideas clearly and effectively.

 Who Takes It?

-Prospective graduate and business school applicants from all around the world take the GRE revised General Test.
-Applicants come from varying educational and cultural backgrounds and the GRE revised General Test provides a common measure for comparing candidates' qualifications.
+Prospective graduate and business school applicants from all around the world who are interested in pursuing a master's, MBA, specialized master's in business or doctoral degree take the GRE revised General Test.
+Applicants come from varying educational and cultural backgrounds and the GRE revised General Test provides schools with a common measure for comparing candidates' qualifications.

 When and Where Do People Take It?

-The GRE revised General Test is available at about 700 test centers in more than 160 countries.
-In most regions of the world, the computer-based test is available on a continuous basis throughout the year.
-In Mainland China, Hong Kong, Taiwan and Korea, the computer-based test is available one to three times per month.
-In areas of the world where computer-based testing is not available, the test is administered in a paper-based format up to three times a year in October, November and February.
+The GRE revised General Test is available at more than 1,000 test centers in more than 160 countries.
+In most regions of the world, the computer-delivered test is available on a continuous basis throughout the year.
+In Mainland China, Hong Kong, Taiwan and Korea, the computer-delivered test is available one to three times per month.
+In areas of the world where computer-delivered testing is not available, the paper-delivered test is available up to three times a year in October, November and February.